MadhuShetty1499/4.Containerize_WebApp_Docker/README.md

   - Reusable and repeatable.

 ### Prerequisite:
-  1. Oracle VM Virtualbox
+  1. Oracle VM Virtualbox.
-  2. Vagrant
+  2. Vagrant.
-  3. Git bash or equivalent editor
+  3. Git bash or equivalent editor.
-  4. Visual studio
+  4. Visual studio.
-  5. Dockerhub account
+  5. Dockerhub account.

   Note - I have used Vagrant VM instead of EC2.
 It's up to you to choose any of them.